 What happens after I turn in my application?

 Each applicant will undergo a grade, conduct, and completed application check to confirm eligibility.
 All applicants will be contacted, by CSUN email ONLY, with information on whether they are eligible.
 Eligible candidates will be required to participate in our group process.
-This year we will be changing our group process to allow us to have more time with our candidates as well as allow for our professional staff members to see all of our candidates.
-Each candidate will have to attend a two-hour RA group process once a week for four weeks in a row.
+The group process will take place on February 3rd, 2018 (9am - 1pm and 1pm - 5pm).
+Candidates will be assigned to one or two group process times.
 We hope to get to know our candidates better this way and share more about the RA position ahead of time so students are aware of all the elements of the RA position.
-A screening will take place at the end of the group process weeks.
-Applicants who demonstrate strong RA qualities will be invited to an individual interview.
-Candidates who are invited to interview will be responsible to pick up a decision letter from the Office of Residential Life.
+A screening will take place at the end of the group process.
+Candidates who demonstrate strong RA qualities will be invited to an individual interview.
 Location, dates, and times for all aspects of the process will be forthcoming via applicants’ CSUN email address only.

 What if I cannot make it to the group process or my individual interview?

 Special arrangements will only be made for individuals who cannot attend these events because of academic commitments that cannot be rescheduled.
 Be prepared to document and verify this if it is the case.
-If you have a special situation please email Liberty Freeman at firstname.lastname@example.org as soon as possible.
-After Friday, January 27, 2017 no arrangements will be made and the group process and individual interview times will be firm and non-negotiable.
+If you have a special situation please email at firstname.lastname@example.org as soon as possible.
+After Friday, January 26, 2018 no arrangements will be made and the group process and individual interview times will be firm and non-negotiable.